 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Cornell College.
+Applicants require very good grades in high school to get into Cornell College.
 The average high school GPA of the admitted freshman class at Cornell College was 3.53 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Cornell College accepts 65% of students who apply.
+The school ranks #8 in Iowa for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Cornell College accepts 62% of students who apply.

 |3.50 to 3.75||21%||Avg +|

 |3.25 to 3.50||21%||Avg -|

 |3.00 to 3.25||8%||Reach|

 GPA Data Source, Wintergreen Orchard House

 66% of Cornell College freshman were in the top twenty five percent of their high school graduating class.